How to Use A Stovetop Espresso Maker to make strong freaking coffee

 - The upper chamber for the finished coffee

-Fill the lower chamber with cold, filtered water.
-Don’t fill past the safety valve, as this will cause issues once your water boils.
+Fill the lower part of your stovetop espresso coffee maker chamber with cold, filtered water.
+Don’t fill past the safety valve!

-Put your coffee maker back together.
+You’re almost ready to make your Moka coffee!
+All that’s left is to put your stovetop espresso maker back together.
 First, place the filter back into the water-filled lower part of the unit.
-Then screw the top part firmly.
+Then screw the top part on well.

+PRO TIP: Do not overtighten the top chamber!
 Most threaded metal devices, particularly ones that come equipped with a gasket like this, do not require excessive force.
-Just make sure it is firmly tightened and head on to the next step.
+Just make sure it is firmly tightened and head on to the next step!

 When you hear a gurgling sound, that’s the cue that the water has made the short, hot trip north and has filled the upper chamber with some delicious coffee.

 Once you hear gurgling, remove the maker from the stove and pour!

 PRO TIP: Don’t leave the coffee on the burner for more than a few seconds after the gurgling begins, as one of the prime dangers of making espresso this way is getting a burnt taste due to overheating during the brewing process.